TokenScript-Framework/papers/src/papers/smart-token-paper.md

 The Trust Anchors of the future Web will not be platforms or services, but tokens - specifically, Smart Tokens.
 The ensuing sections will delve into this concept in more detail.

-# The Token-Centric Web: A Paradigm of Decentralised Trust and Integration
+# The Token-Centric Web: Decentralised Trust and Integration

 The next-generation Web, as envisioned in this paper, represents a paradigm shift from the centralised trust anchors of today to a decentralised and integrated ecosystem.
 This transformation is predicated on the ability to establish trust anchors independently of internet giants, thereby democratising the Web's trust infrastructure.
 In this chapter, we will explore the implications of this shift, the areas it would revolutionise, and how it culminates in a web defined by limitless integration.